CarletonComputerScienceSociety/resources/src/content/resources/faq/free-vs-breadth-electives.md

     link: https://carleton.ca/scs/current-students/undergraduate-students/help-selecting-courses/electives-and-prohibited-courses-2/
 ---

-**TDLR**: Breadth Electives **cannot** be under **COMP, MATH, or STAT**.
+**TLDR**: Breadth Electives **cannot** be under **COMP, MATH, or STAT**.
 After you fulfill your breadth elective requirement, courses that would have counted towards your breadth requirement begin to count as free electives.

 --